mattsah/progress.is-by.us/common/docs/basics/02-nano-core.md

 ```

 The parameters for the `fetch()` method are the configuration id, the parameter within that
-configuration, an the default value if it's not found, respectively.
+configuration, and the default value if it's not found, respectively.
 You can access deeply nested
 data using a javascript style object notation for the second parameter:

 ```php